carlacostan/asthma-research-cohort-analysis/README.md

 -  Resolved duplicate `code_id`s using `ROW_NUMBER()` partitioning and removed `rn`, however when attempting to add a Foreign Key on `emis_code_id` it did not work due to 2,664 unmatched values in clinical codes.
 - `medication_valid` view was initially created to enforce foreign key integrity, but excluded too many valid rows, so  reverted to using `medication_clean`, which preserved useful data.
--  `parent_code_id` did not affect the outcome of part 2, however this condition was kept in case of future data is loaded.
+- The `parent_code_id` condition had no effect on the current results but was kept in the query to allow for future data updates.

 ## Future Improvements